haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <hr>
 ## Conclusions

-We have demonstrated antibody-antigen docking guided with knowledge of the paratope and epitope.
+We have demonstrated the modelling with HADDOCK of an antibody-antigen complex guided by knowledge of the paratope and epitope.
 Always check and compare multiple clusters, don't blindly trust the cluster with the best HADDOCK score!

-Also this example illustrates that (for the time-being) AI-based prediction methods like AlphaFold2 still have issues with predicting this particular type of complexes.
+This example also illustrates that (for the time-being) AI-based prediction methods like AlphaFold2 still have issues with predicting this particular type of complexes.
 This should not come as a surprise as co-evolution (residues co-evolving at conserved locations) is an important source of information for AlphaFold2 and the antibody hypervariable loops are by definition not conserved and fastly mutating.

 <hr>